cmlibs/zinc/docs/CMGUI_glyphs.rst

 Variable scale glyphs
 ---------------------

-Variable scale glyphs use an extra "variable scale" field to give a signed magnitude; this not only multiplies the magnitude of the orientation_scale field (so it is doubly-scaled) but it's magnitude provides its "sense".
+Variable scale glyphs use an extra "variable scale" field to give a signed magnitude; this not only multiplies the magnitude of the orientation_scale field (so it is doubly-scaled) but its magnitude provides its "sense".
 A good example of this would be extension (positive) versus compression (negative) for strain.
-Negative values of this magnitude can be used to reverse glyphs about their origin along their orientation.
+Negative values of the variable scale field reverse glyphs about their origin along their orientation.
 There are several special "mirror" glyphs designed specifically for this purpose.

 .. figure:: mirror_glyphs.png
    :figwidth: image